 Friends of Haslam Park

 The Friends of Haslam Park (FoHP) was set up in 2002 and is still very much active.
 Have a look at our Facebook page.
-When the Covid-19 thing is over we will invite you all to join us in park-related work days.
+We invite you to join us in park-related work days, these are typically:

 In 2002 and 2003 two dead trees were sculpted by Iain Cant with students from Tulketh High School and members of Intag.
 This work was commissioned by 'Art in the Park'.

 In 2006 fields next to the Park - once part of Bostocks Farm and including the site of the farmhouse - and an area of overlap with the existing park, including the lake - were designated a Local Nature Reserve.
 The Reserve has been managed by FoHP, liaising with the Parks Department and with the Lancashire Wildlife Trust (LWT).
 The Friends and LWT volunteers planted a hedgerow across one of the fields, replacing a hedge that had been grubbed up some years before.
 The Friends and volunteers also planted the community orchard and arranged for 'scrapes' to be dug in the wetland area.

 A 'Haslam Now & Then' project, involving Preston City Council, the FoHP, Prescap, the LWT and other partners, resulting in setting up of six lecterns around the park.
 Each lectern provides information and photographs and is embellished by children's art work, and the six lecterns comprise a 'Heritage Art Trail'.

 FoHP designed and constructed the Sensory Garden, on a site that had been turfed over having previously been occupied by rose beds.
 The sensory garden was opened in 2008.